 NEW ALBUM out soon!

-Hello everyone!
-Welcome to the page dedicated to my new album!
+Hello everyone, and welcome to the page dedicated to my new album Musica Descalculada!

-I started toying with the idea of the title Uncalculated Music aiming to highlight a shift in favour of more fluid, uncomputerized and unquantized feel in recorded music.
-The other meaning of uncalculated was somewhat as in expression "uncalculated decision".
-It was about music that was created with no plan in mind.
-Additionally I wanted to commemorate the fact that most of the tracks on this album were written while living in Valencia, Spain, hence the title in Spanish!
+I started playing with the idea of title Uncalculated Music, trying to highlight the movement towards more fluid, uncomputerized and unquantized feel in recorded music.
+The other meaning of uncalculated was somewhat as in expression "uncalculated decision", which was about music created with no plan in mind.
+I also wanted to commemorate the fact that most of the tracks on this album were written while living in Valencia, Spain, hence the title in Spanish!
 When I contacted the long time graphic artist collaborator to see if he wanted to listen to the album and come up with the cover artwork for it, he kindly agreed to participate.
 Soon after, he sent me a couple of ideas and I had an immediate connection with one of the drawings.
 I was quite pleased how the theme was fitting together and adding to the story.

 I wish you pleasant listening, and may be through this you will discover something new as well.
 As always, thank you for support!
 Music is art, and art is an adventure.
 Stay tuned!